Strategery-Inc/Magento-InfiniteScroll/README.md

 3. Run `composer update` to install.

 ### Configuration
-If you have a different theme other than the default, you will need to copy the default theme files to your custom theme folder and configure the plugin by going to System / Configuration / Strategery / Infinite Scroll.
+If you have a different theme other than the default, you will need to copy the default theme files to your custom theme folder and configure the plugin by going to System / Configuration / Strategery / InfiniteScroll.

 ### Demo
 <table>